bcgov/startup-sample-project-aws-serverless-TFC/README.md

 NOTE: make sure you are creating pull requests/ merging within your fork

 #### Security
-To adopt checkov of bridgecrew.io, a static scanning tool, for IaC and SCA (Software Composition Analysis), in CI/CD pipeline to automatically detect the misconfiguration in IaC file and  Common Vulnerabilities and Exposures (CVEs) in the open source packages and images in the provision.
+To adopt checkov of bridgecrew.io, a static scanning tool for IaC and SCA (Software Composition Analysis), in CI/CD pipeline to automatically detect the misconfiguration in IaC file and  Common Vulnerabilities and Exposures (CVEs) in the open source packages and images in the provision.

-_ A github action workflow : Checkov.yml will be triggered when there is a git push on `main` branch.
+ - One github action workflow added for SCA and IaC scanning : Checkov.yml will be triggered when there is a git push on `main` branch.
+ - Free Tier has reduced features and 50 resource limitation
+ - VCS Integration for finding and fixing misconfiguration

 #### Testing
 For how to use the test associated to this project, please check the README file under `functional-tests`